brunocodutra/metal/doc/manual.md

 framework that finally could be relied upon.
-It played a crucial role in the dissemination of metaprogramming in C++ and remained undisputed for almost a decade, but, eventually, it started showing its age when [C++11] introduced [variadic templates][variadics], [alias templates], [type inference][decltype] and [constant expressions][constexpr] to the core language.
+It played a crucial role in the dissemination of metaprogramming in C++ and remained undisputed for almost a decade, but, eventually, it started showing its age when [C++11] introduced, among various others,
+[variadic templates][variadics], [alias templates], [type inference][decltype]
+and [constant expressions][constexpr] to the core language.
-The powerful C++11 machinery enabled the development of whole new metaprogramming [styles][tmp.simple] and [techniques][tmp.modern] with potential to outperform Boost.MPL by orders of magnitude in many instances.
+This powerful C++11 machinery enabled the development of whole new metaprogramming [styles][tmp.simple] and [techniques][tmp.modern] with potential to outperform Boost.MPL by orders of magnitude in many instances.
-Moreover, the need for endless automatically generated boilerplate code could finally be overcome using variadic templates, whereas syntax clutter could finally be mitigated using alias templates, vastly improving readability.
+Moreover, the need for endless automatically generated boilerplate code could finally be overcome using variadic templates, whereas syntax clutter could be mitigated using alias templates, vastly improving readability.

 Eventually, [motivation][mpl.lite] to modernize Boost.MPL emerged from the